Medical Treatment for Hearing Loss

 The only type of hearing loss that can be treated by taking medication is hearing loss caused by an ear infection.
+Hearing loss occurs because fluid in the ear interferes with sound conduction.
 In this case, antibiotics are used to treat the infection.
-The hearing loss is corrected when the infection ends.
-Hearing loss occurs because fluid in the ear interferes with sound conduction.
-Antibiotics and decongestants can help eliminate the fluid or pus and restore the hearing.
+The hearing loss is corrected when the infection ends and fluid drains.
+Antibiotics can help eliminate the fluid or pus and restore the hearing.
+Nasal steroids and antihistamines may help if allergies are causing the fluid buildup or preventing the buildup from improving after an infection.

 If hearing loss is caused by a buildup of ear wax, removing the wax restores hearing.
-The doctor first loosens the wax by putting a few drops of a softener, such as mineral oil, baby oil, or glycerin, in your ear.
-Via a syringe, warm water is sent into the ear; the water comes out when you tilt your head.
+The wax is loosened by putting a few drops of a softener, such as mineral oil, baby oil, or glycerin, in your ear.
+Using a syringe, warm water is sent into the ear; the water comes out when you tilt your head.
 The doctor may need to do this process a few times before the wax comes out.
-Other ways of removing the wax after it is softened include scooping it with a curette or using a suction device.
+Other ways of removing the wax after it is softened include scooping it with a special tool or using a suction device.

 When hearing loss is caused by other medical conditions, it may be possible to improve hearing by treating those conditions.
 Examples include tumors and cardiovascular disease.